milena-t/ReVis/README.md

 ## Input options

-These are quickstart options, see all possible options with the `-h` flag or below.
+These are quickstart options, see all possible options with the `-h` flag or at the end of this documentation.
 ### Files

 * Repeatmasker outfiles: